Diet & Rheumatoid Arthritis

 The Mediterranean-type diet

 Of particular dietary importance to people with RA is calcium intake, necessary for maintaining strong and healthy bones and reducing the risk of osteoporosis.
-Lower fat varieties of milk ie semi-skimmed or skimmed have the same calcium, if not more than, whole milk.
+This is particularly important if you have ever been treated with steroids as these impair calcium absorption.
+Lower fat varieties of milk i.e. semi-skimmed or skimmed have the same calcium, if not more than, whole milk.
 If using soya milk or other alternatives, use calcium enriched products.
-Soya milk on ‘per se’ its own contains no calcium.
+Soya milk ‘per se’ on its own contains no calcium.
+Vitamin D is needed to help the body absorb calcium.
+We get the majority of this through exposure to the sun.
+Small amounts come from the diet e.g. oily fish, fortified breakfast cereal and margarine.
+For those with little exposure to the sun or increased requirements, a supplement may be needed e.g. Adcal D3/ Calcichew.
+Speak to your GP or rheumatology team for more information.

 Watch your weight!

 Excess weight is bad for joints and overall health.
+Because of the way our joints work the pressure on your knee joint is 5-6 times your body weight when you walk.
+If you are overweight even small amounts of weight loss can therefore have a big impact.
 Little or no exercise will greatly increase the risk of weight gain if dietary intake is not altered accordingly, particularly as we get older.
-It is much more difficult to lose excess body weight once it’s on.
-So, if unable to aim to be more active, within your own limits take regular exercise, and monitor what you eat from time to time, to avoid gaining unwanted KGs.
-It can be helpful is useful to keep a diet diary for a week or two which will help identify and spot when and why you eat where unnecessary and what you think could be reduced.
+It is much more difficult to lose excess body weight once it has been gained.
+So, if you are unable to aim to be more active, within your own limits take regular exercise, and monitor what you eat from time to time, to avoid gaining unwanted lbs or kgs.
+It can be helpful and is useful to keep a diet diary for a week or two which will help identify and spot when and why you eat where unnecessary and what you think could be reduced.
 Snacks could be cut out or swapped for a less calorific food.

 Despite limited evidence some individuals may still gain benefits from dietary change.
 However, if making major